Barry L. Dunn

 Professional & Civic Activities

-Louisville Bar Association, vice chair, Young Lawyers Section
+Louisville Bar Association, chair, Young Lawyers Section

 Kentucky Bar Association